Trip Facts

 Elevation: 1334m

-Day 02: Drive Kathmandu to Dhunche / Syabru Besi (1503m): we start our tour with early morning drive; we drive through Dhunche which is a small town and headquarter of the Rasuwa district.
-During our drive, we can see the panoramic view of the Himalayan peaks including Annapurna, Manaslu, Ganesh Himal, and several other peaks of the Langtang region.
+Day 03: Drive Kathmandu to Syabru Besi (1460m) via Dhunche (1960m): We start our tour with early morning drive; we drive through Dhunche which is a small town and headquarter of the Rasuwa district.
+On the way to Syabru Besi, a panoramic view of the Himalayan peaks including Annapurna, Manaslu, Ganesh Himal, and several other peaks of the Langtang region can be seen.

 Overnight: Lodge

-Day 03: Trek Syabru Besi to Changtang (Lama Hotel - 2400m): We start our trek through a dense forest, crossing a bridge over a tributary of the Langtang Khola.
+Day 04: Trek Syabru Besi to Changtang (Lama Hotel) (2470m): We start our trek through a dense forest, crossing a bridge over a tributary of the Langtang Khola.
 The trail then follows the South bank of the river through a deep gorge and crosses another tributary.
-In about 1 ½ hour we cross another bridge at the North bank of the Langtang Khola and then we begin to climb a small hill.
-Shortly after, we join the old Langtang trail from Sherpa-gaun and Syabrubeshi.
-After another hour of walking takes us to Lama hotel in the small village of Changtang, at a height of 2400m.
+In about 1 ½ hour we cross another bridge at the North bank of the Langtang Khola and then we begin to climb a small hill to reach the Bamboo (village) then steadily climb to Rimche followed by gradual walk to Lama Hotel in the small village of Changtang, at a height of 2470m.

 Overnight: Lodge